- Hiring

 Start by considering the details of the job.
 For example, an employee may be the best fit if the job entails ongoing supervision, control of the time and resources used, and if the work is indispensable to your business.
 An independent contractor might be more desirable if the task is peripheral to your business, can be completed by an expert who doesn't need supervision, and/or entails a short-term engagement.

 Take time to assess the pros and cons of each type of worker; each offers advantages, challenges, and other considerations.
-When you're ready to move forward, take care to classify your workers appropriately and consistent with applicable laws as employees or independent contractors.
+When you're ready to move forward, take care to carefully review applicable worker classification tests to classify workers appropriately and comply with requirements under each applicable law.

 FAQs on Independent Contractors